 Gal Ben Haim received her LL.B. in Law, Summa cum Laude, from Bar Ilan University.
 During her studies, Gal served as editor-in-chief of 'Mechkarei Mishpat' – Bar-Ilan Law Studies Journal, and worked as research and teaching assistant for various professors.
 Upon graduation, Gal served as a law clerk to the Hon.
 Justice Uzi Vogelman of the Supreme Court of Israel.
 Gal currently works as an attorney at the Israeli Ministry of Foreign Affairs.
 Gal was awarded the Fulbright scholarship to pursue her LL.M. studies at Columbia University, focusing on international criminal law.

 Nitsan Plitman was awarded a Fulbright Master’s Fellowship to pursue her research project titled “A Religion Shaped by Government: Examining the Place of Israeli Government in Designing and Changing Jewish Religious Law”.

 Nitsan holds an LL.B. in Law and Jewish Thought from the Hebrew University) magna cum laude) where she also worked as a teaching assistant and as editor-in-chief of ‘Mishpatim’ law review.
-She is currently finalizing an M.A. degree in Jewish Thought at the Ben-Gurion University for which she received the ‘Michel Halperin Prize’ in the fields of ethics, law and policy, Ben-Gurion University, in 2018 for promising thesis research proposal “The State of Israel as a Halachic Adjudicator”.
+She is currently finalizing an M.A. degree in Jewish Thought at the Ben-Gurion University for which she received the ‘Michel Halperin Prize’ in the fields of ethics, law and policy, for her promising thesis research proposal “The State of Israel as a Halachic Adjudicator”.

 Nitsan is interested in the overlapping realms of religious and secular law and sees Israel as a unique study case for examining how religions change when becoming institutionalized and how secular structures discourse in religious terminology.